12 Crypto Leverage Trading Strategies to Control Exposure

 Every trader who gets married to their positions and can’t let them go because of ego or some other emotion will not make it.

-To become a real trader you need to admit when you are wrong and take a loss, rather sooner than later.
+Becoming a real trader means admitting when you are wrong and take a loss, rather sooner than later.

-This will save you money and a lof of stress.
+This will save you money and a lot of stress.

 The good thing is that there will always be a new trade, especially if you are day trader into crypto contract trading.